migudel/angular-code-smell-catalog/code-smell/ngonchanges_misconceptions.md

 >
 > - Cloning objects with updated properties (e.g., `{ updated: true, ...old }`) so that reference changes can be detected by `ngOnChanges`.
 > - Using Observables instead of manual mutations, aligning with Angular's reactive patterns.
-> - As a last resort, calling `ChangeDetectorRef.markForCheck()`—though this should be avoided in favor of better architectural strategies.
+> - As a last resort, calling `ChangeDetectorRef.markForCheck()` —though this should be avoided in favor of better architectural strategies.

----

 ## Why This Is a Code Smell